gaultier/blog/optimization-tales-cockroachdb-part4-slow-list-users.md

 Tags: SQL, Optimization, CockroachDB
 ---

 Another day, another optimization story with CockroachDB.
-What's interesting with optimization a complex application is that it's like a d20 (a die with 20 sides): once a side is done, another side needs attention.
+What's interesting with optimizing a complex application is that it's like a d20 (a die with 20 sides): once a side is done, another side needs attention.

 In the other parts I have improved latency, SQL CPU time, retries, and number of rows scanned.
 Then, I stumbled upon a query that's slow (10.4s max latency) but all other metrics are fine.
 That puzzled me for a bit.
 Especially because it's a simple query: list all identities (a.k.a. users, a.k.a accounts) with some criteria.
-This is exposed as an API endpoint that accept a number of parameters.
-And it returns just a hanful of items: looking at the number of requested items, which is also a (bounded) query parameter, it's typically 5.
+This is exposed as an API endpoint that accepts a number of parameters.
+And it returns just a handful of items: looking at the number of requested items, which is also a (bounded) query parameter, it's typically 5.
 It should be fast!

 As always, the code is [open-source](https://github.com/ory/kratos/commit/3f4c8503e6ad990cb7515e332f24e8cf2c1fe99c)!